Table of Contents

 Leg pain can be of different types and occurs between the pelvis and the heels.
-Some causes of leg pain are relatively more obvious, such as an injury after a serious accident, but others are hard to determine.
+Some causes of leg pain are relatively more apparent, such as an injury after a severe accident, but others are hard to determine.

 This is any pain that occurs anywhere between the ankle and groin – it usually doesn’t include the hip and feet.
 People experience pain in a variety of ways, and it can be dull, sharp, tingling, numbing, aching, burning, and so on.